stevsuki/VirtuPoint/README.md

 VirtuPoint is a virtual mouse application created using a Custom CNN Model and Hand Landmark Detection Technique

 ## Manual Book
+The followings are the instructions on how to use VirtuPoint application

 [VirtuPoint Manual Book.pdf](https://github.com/stevsuki/VirtuPoint/raw/virtupoint/Manual%20Book%20VirtuPoint.pdf)

 ## Installation